 A clear DEI strategy is the blueprint for success.
 It needs to:

-• Candidly assess the current state of play.
-Dig into the data.
-Do you know your staff demographic?
+- Candidly assess the current state of play.
+Dig into the data, such as staff demographics?
 Almost a fifth (17%) told Workday their organisation didn't monitor for any diversity characteristics.

-• Identify the strategy's aims.
-Ensure these objectives and the timescale set to achieve them are realistic.
+- Identify the strategy's aims.
+Ensure these objectives and the timescales set to achieve them are realistic.

-• Seek employee insight.
-No one understands the challenges of DEI better than those it directly affects.
-Ask employees for feedback on their workplace experiences, ensuring they can do so anonymously if they choose, honestly and without fear of reprisals.
+- Seek employee insight.
+No one understands the challenges of DEI better than those it directly affects, so ask staff for feedback on their workplace experiences, ensuring they can give it anonymously if they choose, honestly and without fear of reprisals.
 Act on the findings.

-• Include training and education for all employees, including senior members of staff.
+- Include training and education for all employees, including senior members .

-• Carry out due diligence.
+- Carry out due diligence.
 Ensure your compliance and legal teams thoroughly review the strategy before it goes live so you're not open to discrimination claims.
-Once launched, promote it and make sure all employees know where to find it.
+Once launched, promote it and ensure all employees know where to find it.

 Want to learn more about Equality & Compliance?